Jeannie Robertson: Performances

 The television programme was The Song Hunter, produced by David Attenborough, who later became controller of BBC Two television.
 In 1958, Hamish Henderson recorded her in Edinburgh.
 Those recordings were issued as Up the Dee and Doon The Don on the Lismor label.
 The Traditional Music and Song Association founded the Blairgowrie Festival in 1965, during the fruit picking.
 The first festival saw Robertson, plus Jimmy MacBeath and other valuable source singers, who learned folk songs without the influence of radios or books.
 Her 1968 appearance there was issued as part of an anthology on the Topic label.
 As well as classic ballads, she sang bawdy songs such as "Never Wed an Old Man".

 Related folk musicians

 Robertson's daughter Lizzie Higgins issued an album in 1975: Up and Awa' wi' the Laverock.
 Stanley Robertson, a storyteller, ballad singer and piper from Aberdeen, was Jeannie's nephew.
-Carmen Higgins, ex-fiddler with the Aberdeen folk band, Rock Salt and Nails, is also closely related to her.
-Carmen Higgins has played with Old Blind Dogs, recorded a solo CD, and has appeared regularly on television, radio and in the press.
+Carmen Higgins, ex-fiddler with the Aberdeen folk band, Rock Salt and Nails, who died on 21 March 2026, was also closely related to her.
+Carmen Higgins played with Old Blind Dogs, recorded a solo CD, and appeared regularly on television, radio and in the press.
 Joss Cameron, a folk singer from Edinburgh is related to her, and still performs Jeannie Robertson ballads.

-Maggie Stewart (1902-1983), Robertson's aunt, was recorded singing many traditional ballads and telling stories which can be heard via the Tobar an Dualchais website.
+Maggie Stewart (1902–1983), Robertson's aunt, was recorded singing many traditional ballads and telling stories which can be heard via the Tobar an Dualchais website.
 In the early 1960s, the folk-singer Andy Hunter learned songs and storytelling from Robertson and her family while studying French at the University of Aberdeen.